apache/incubator-wayang/wayang-api/wayang-api-scala-java/README.md

 # Wayang scala-java API

 Blossom provides two options for performing multiple asynchronous tasks - `async` API and `multicontext` API.

+The above examples can be found in the `async.apps` package and the `multicontext.apps` package in wayang-benchmark.

 ## `async` API
 Our example shows how to utilize the `async` API with an example program containing several asynchronous jobs: